Money Meets Medicine Podcast

 One thing we can agree on about today’s topic is this: doctors historically are under-savers.

-Of course, how much and how you save are going to depend on your own financial goals and your current situation – the status of your student loans, whether you’re married or have kids or plan to start a family, when you want to retire, etc.
+Of course, how much and how you save is going to depend on your own financial goals and your current situation – the status of your student loans, whether you’re married or have kids or plan to start a family when you want to retire, etc.

 So by the end of this episode, we’ll give you two different options for figuring out how much money you should save – regardless of your situation.